karanpratapsingh/learn-go/README.md

 # Advanced Concurrency Patterns

 In this tutorial, we will discuss some advanced concurrency patterns in Go.
-Often times these patterns are used in combination in the real world.
+Often, these patterns are used in combination in the real world.

 ## Generator